 Two of the firms we highlight, HSBC Holdings and Las Vegas Sands, pay “qualified” dividends, meaning those payouts get preferential tax treatment—a federal tax rate of 15% for most people.
 The other companies we highlight pay dividends that are not qualified, so payouts are treated as ordinary income.

 All prices and returns are through August 16.
-Price-earnings ratios are based on estimated earnings over the next four quarters, except where
+Price-earnings ratios are based on estimated earnings over the next four quarters, except where noted.

 Market capitalization: $57.3 billion